When One Debater Made A Provocative Comment His Opponent: Complete Guide

 Some people think the best way to handle a provocateur is to be even more provocative.
 They think, "If they're going to play dirty, I'll play dirtier."

 This is a losing strategy.
-That said, it turns a debate into a shouting match.
-Once the audience sees two people simply attacking each other, they stop listening to the arguments entirely.
-In practice, they just wait for it to be over.
+It turns a debate into a shouting match.
+Think about it: once the audience sees two people simply attacking each other, they stop listening to the arguments entirely.
+They just wait for it to be over.
 You lose the respect of the room, and you lose the ability to persuade anyone who wasn't already on your side.

 Practical Tips / What Actually Works